aadupuy/aadupuy/README.md

 - 📍 Based in Seoul, South Korea
 - 🎓 PhD in Astrophysics
 - 🧩 Always learning — Python, AI, and how to make plots look cooler than they need to be

----

-> “Some people look at data and see noise — I see constellations.”